Nicholas Civella

-Nicholas Civella (born Giuseppe Nicoli Civella; March 19, 1912 – March 12, 1983) was an American mobster who became a prominent leader of the Kansas City crime family.
+Nicholas Civella (born Giuseppe Nicoli Civella; March 19, 1912 – March 12, 1983) was an American mobster who became a prominent boss of the Kansas City crime family.

 Early life

 Civella was born to Italian immigrants in Kansas City.
 He was the younger brother of mobster Carl "Cork" Civella and the uncle of mobster Anthony Civella.
-Nicholas Civella began his criminal career as a teenager in the Italian "Northeast" neighborhood of Kansas City.
+Nicholas Civella began his criminal career as a teenager in the Italian "North End" neighborhood of Kansas City.
 Civella's first arrest was at age 10, after which he dropped out of school.
 Before he reached age 20, Civella had been arrested for auto theft, illegal gambling, robbery, and vagrancy.

 In 1932, Civella spent two months in prison for bootlegging.
 In 1934 Civella married Katherine, his wife for almost fifty years.
 He had no children of his own.
 In the early 1940s, Civella became a Democratic Party precinct worker on the North Side of Kansas City and became friends with Kansas City crime boss, Charles Binaggio.